Skip to main content

 Security studies and digital politics

 Jester.
-N (Forthcoming) 'Genderwashing and militarization: women, war and social progressiveness,' in W. Fox-Kirk and R. Gardiner (eds), Genderwashing in Leadership: Power, Policies and Politics, Bingley: Emerald.
+N (2024) 'Genderwashing and militarization: women, war and social progressiveness,' in W. Fox-Kirk and R. Gardiner (eds), Genderwashing in Leadership: Power, Policies and Politics, Bingley: Emerald.

 Jester N. (2024) 'Book review - Support the troops: military obligation, gender and the making of political community,' International Affairs, 100(1): 425-426.